Business management and marketing

 - Keep your most valuable assets (you, your family and employees) safe and well – visit FarmSafe Australia, WorkCover Queensland and Workplace Health and Safety Queensland

-- Visit the Queensland Rural Adjustment Authority (QRAA) website
+- Visit the Queensland Rural and Industry Development Authority (QRIDA) website

 Drones or Unmanned Aerial Vehicles (UAVs) are everywhere!
 There is talk about using drones to do almost everything… from delivering parcels to inspecting assess and infrastructure.
 What does this technology mean for graziers and how they manage their properties and livestock?